 Juvenile Nasopharyngeal Angiofibroma

 Juvenile nasopharyngeal angiofibroma (JNA) is an uncommon benign tumor that originates in the lateral wall close to the sphenopalatine foramen.
-This tumor predominantly affects adolescent males and is locally aggressive often invading the surrounding structures and tissues.
+This tumor predominantly affects adolescent males and is locally aggressive, often invading the surrounding structures and tissues.
 JNA commonly presents with painless, progressive unilateral nasal obstruction, epistaxis, and rhinorrhea.
 JNA has a rich vascular supply primarily from the sphenopalatine artery.
 Macroscopically the tumor appears as a rounded circumscribed non-encapsulated mucosa covered mass.
 Microscopically the tumor shows haphazardly arranged collagen with an irregular vascular pattern.
-Because of the rich vascular supply, embolization of the sphenopalatine artery and surgical resection of the tumor provide a good prognosis if JNA is diagnosed early enough.
+Because of the rich vascular supply, the embolization of the sphenopalatine artery and surgical resection of the tumor provides a good prognosis if JNA is diagnosed early enough.